Hair Extensions

 2. Now that your locks are tangle-free, you can proceed with the washing.
 You will need a very mild shampoo that doesn’t contain any strong chemicals like sulfate because it can damage the keratin or tape-in glue.
 A good option is a baby shampoo or one that is made specifically for use on extensions.
 Another product you will need is a leave-in conditioner and, optionally, some natural oils.

 3. Get your locks wet and apply your mild shampoo.
 Gently rub your locks to get them clean, and be very careful with the scalp where your hair extension bonds are.
 These could be tape-ins, keratin, or micro-loop bonds.
-Avoid scrubbing and touching the extension tips too much; just gently massage to clean any oils.
+Avoid scrubbing and touching the extension tips too much; gently massage to clean any oils.
 When you’re finished, rinse off with warm water.

 4. Now is the time to apply the leave-in conditioner.
 Make sure to apply it only to the bottom part of your locks and not to the scalp.
-If you apply a conditioner on your roots, your locks could turn out greasy, and you also risk damaging your lovely extensions.
+If you apply a conditioner on your roots, your locks could turn out greasy, and you risk damaging your lovely extensions.
 Leave it on for at least 10 minutes and rinse off.

 6. After your locks are dry, brush them one more time to reduce any tangling from the washing.
 And that’s it!